 Riposte by molinello to the internal face, chest or abdomen.

-Parry counter of 1st by raising the saber and beginning a rising molinello to the flank, but stop once the position of parry of the 1st is reached.
+Parry counter of 1st by raising the sabre and beginning a rising molinello to the flank, but stop once the position of parry of the 1st is reached.
 Riposte to any open target.

 Receive the hit.